knewplay/book-programming-essential/toolset/tools.md

 > In computer terms, "local" means something is on your own computer or in your immediate network.
 For example, "localhost" refers to your own computer, particularly when you're running a program or service on it.
 A "local network" is a group of computers or devices that are physically close, like the devices in your home.
 This is in contrast to "remote," which means it's located off-site or somewhere else on the internet.

-This local environment contains not only your project files but also a history of changes, authorship, and notes associated with those changes.
+This local repository contains not only your project files but also a history of changes, authorship, and notes associated with those changes.
 This point is critical.
 Don't think of your repository as simply the current state of your project because that's what the working directory is.
 Your local repository is the history of your project, alongside the metadata of each snapshot.

 ![Local Repository](./figures/local-repository.jpg)
 *Three snapshots stored on the local repository, with the latest one mirroring the current state of the working directory.*